Jems Geffrard

-James "Jems" Geffrard (born 26 August 1994) is a professional footballer.
-Born in Canada, he represents the Haiti national team.
+James "Jems" Geffrard (born 26 August 1994) is a professional footballer who plays as a centre-back.
+Born in Canada, he plays for the Haiti national team.

 Early life

 Geffrard began playing futsal at age 12 and began playing football at age 14, where he played youth soccer with CS Rivière-des-Prairies, before later joining the Montreal Impact Academy.

 Club career

 Geffrard began his career in 2011 by signing with the Montreal Impact Academy, and competed in the Canadian Soccer League, and USL Premier Development League.
 In 2016, he signed with the Impact's second team, FC Montreal, in the United Soccer League.

 In 2017, Geffrard left Canada to play for Ekenäs IF in Finland's second division.

 The following season he signed to play in the Veikkausliiga with Rovaniemen Palloseura.
 He joined on a one-year contract with an option for an additional season.
 He left the club after the 2018 season.

 In 2019, he joined Fresno FC in the USL Championship.
 Geffrard made his debut for Fresno FC on 15 May 2019, in a U.S. Open Cup match against El Farolito Soccer Club.

 Ahead of the 2020 season, he was set to attend training camp with the Montreal Impact, but ultimately did not attend.
 On 18 February 2020, Geffrard signed with Canadian Premier League side HFX Wanderers.
 His contract with the Halifax-based club expired after the 2021 season.

 For the 2022 season, he played in the Quebec-based Première ligue de soccer du Québec with CS Mont-Royal Outremont.